Carol915/-/README.md

 ### Challenge Goal

 My goal is to solve one or more LeetCode problems every day for 60 days, and achieve in total **150 Leetcode problems** by the end of the challenge.
+For each problem, I intend to explore it in-depth, **employing various methods** and **documenting my learning process through comprehensive study notes** (this is the essence of my solutions).
 This challenge is not just about solving problems but also about understanding and learning different algorithms and data structures.

 ## Progress